raizo-xd/raizo-xd/README.md

 - 👋 Hi, I’m @raizo-xd
-- 📫 Please contact me at kavishka.tv99@gmail.com if you have any feedback for the webpage. ⭐ Star it, if you like it!
+- 📫 Please contact me at kavishka.tv99@gmail.com if you have any feedback. ⭐ Star it, if you like it!

 <!---
 raizo-xd/raizo-xd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.